singer / songwriter

 adventure traveller / dream chaser

-- singer / songwriter I began to take myself seriously when songwriting became a way to process challenging life experiences, such as the slow loss of my mother's vibrant personality, and ultimately her life, to dementia, which inspired my song Remember Me released on my first EP If My Life Were a Song .
-On my self-titled EP Bev Zizzy I recorded What About the Children, a song initially inspired by the events of September 11, 2001 but which continues to speak to the plight of children caught in the crossfires of war.
-Eventually the two EP'S evolved into the fourteen tracks on Woman in Black, five are which were inspired by my daughter's tragic departure.
-I remain very proud of this work today, as the stories still resonate with my audiences, even though my artistic expression has evolved much since Woman in Black was recorded in 2009.
-I have now co-produced another album, which was released in June 2016.
-From the first acoustic concert I performed in 2003, to the present, my music has always been about creating connection and compassion, and somehow giving back for all the gifts I have been given in my life, and the majority of my acoustic performances have been affiliated with charities.
-I remain committed to the positive cycle of doing something for others, to the power of giving.
+- singer / songwriter Songwriting was initially a means to process challenging life experiences, such as the slow loss of my mother's vibrant personality, and ultimately her life, to dementia, which inspired my song Remember Me released on my first EP If My Life Were a Song (2002).
+On my self-titled EP Bev Zizzy (2008) I recorded What About the Children, a song written in response to the events of September 11, 2001 but which continues to speak to the plight of children caught in the crossfires of war.
+Eventually the two EP'S evolved into the fourteen tracks on Woman in Black (2009), five are which were inspired by my daughter's tragic departure in 2002.
+Seven years later, I released Standing on a Platform of Kindness (2016) thirteen tracks of primarily original material, which I wrote and co-produced.
+The album title reflects the theme of kindness which runs through all of its tracks.
+What a Friend Does is a testimony of gratitude to a lifetime of friends; Stay Soft , a plea, "don't let life make you hard"; Ride into the Wind a comment on the powerful human connection that lies in the simple act of delivering kindness with a smile; and Still Smiling - an intimate conversation with a lost loved one - completes the album track list on a powerfully positive note "still smiling in the sunshine of your love".
+Songwriting has evolved from being a means of processing challenging life experiences to a way in which to express appreciation and celebrate this journey of life.
+From the first acoustic concert I performed in 2003, to the present, my songwriting has always been about creating connection and compassion, and somehow giving back for all the gifts I have been given.
+The majority of my performances have been affiliated with charities, as I remain committed to the positive cycle of doing something for others, and to the power of giving.

 - teacher / lifelong learner I completed a teaching career where I engaged with students of all ages, the latter half with high school students, attempting to teach them English literature but mostly learning from them how to stay young, remain a little bit crazy, and laugh a lot.
 I loved them all, and it was difficult to leave them.
 But the passion to continue learning is as strong as ever, and the walls of learning have just expanded since I moved on.